Design tips for reports and scorecards

 4.2.
 Display separator lines

-Click the Row Separator Lines plus sign and select the new item (e.g., 1px Black).
+With the body cell selected, go to Properties and click Look.
+Click the Row Separator Lines plus icon and select the new item to edit it (e.g., 1px Black).

 5. Report options